Payout Path Viewing - Cadfil Advanced Graphics Window

 Note these features are relevant to Cadfil Version 9.00 on onwards and some of the earlier beta versions (8.5x)

 The Advanced graphics functions allow many aspects of the fibre path and payout path to be viewed and analysed in a 3D graphical environment with dynamic zoom, pan and rotate using the mouse (ZPR mode).
 3D animations of the machine and mandrel motions can be seen both in dynamic and step by step modes.
 Is is also possible to make 3D movie files(.avi) to share with others.
 Other function include advanced clash detection and self intersection detection.
 Self intersection can occur on complex geometries such as T's where there is no machine clash but the fibre between mandrel and payout eye interferes or snags on some other part of the mandrel.
+Please read the section on Hotkeys below it is not uncommon for users to miss this detail and then get stuck in the anuimation without being able to stop.
 These 3D graphics display options use the OpenGL graphics systems.
 To use OpenGL graphics the Windows PC must have a graphics card with OpenGL (OGL) support.
 Even very basic 'integrated' graphics systems on modern PC's have basic OpenGL support via emulation.
 For best performance however (speed of redraw) with dynamic graphics a "3D Graphics" card is the best option.
 Nearly all modern 3D graphics cards will have OGL support however the speed and capabilities can vary enormously.
 The advanced graphics options are switched on or off using the "OpenGL" menu option on the Utilities menu.
 The current default is to be off.
 The advanced viewing functions currently all relate top the "View Payout Path" options.
 When these options are entered the graphics capability is displayed the Cadfil text window, as exampled below.

 OpenGL Vendor: NVIDIA Corporation OpenGL Renderer: GeForce GT 525M/PCI/SSE2 OpenGL Version: 4.1.0